 The bedroom, living room, and bathroom in the basement may be finished with wooden flooring or tiles.

-But a work or study space may be left incomplete, with only a concrete finishing.
+However, a work or study space may be left incomplete, with only a concrete finish.

-Semi-finished basements also have functioning electrical, plumbing, and HVAC works, making them fully habitable.
+Semi-finished basements also have functioning electrical, plumbing, and HVAC works.

-It is due to this habitability, that homeowners don’t usually find a need to spend extra money on finishing unimportant areas in a basement.
+Homeowners don’t usually find a need to spend extra money on finishing unimportant areas in a basement unless it is used as a living space.

 What is Considered an Unfinished Basement?